 Before sending your tapes, take a moment to check their condition.
 Look for any signs of damage, such as broken cases, torn labels, or exposed tape.
 While some wear and tear is normal, significant damage could affect the transfer quality.
 If you find tapes in poor condition, it's worth noting this when you send them in, so the digitization service is aware and can take extra care.
 For severely damaged tapes, consider consulting a professional video transfer service like YesVideo.
 They have expertise in handling delicate media.

-Organize and Label Tapes
+How to Organize and Label Your Tapes

 Once you've assessed the condition of your tapes, organize them in a way that makes sense to you.
 This might involve grouping them by date, event, or family member.
 Clear labeling is key.
 Use a permanent marker to label each tape with a brief description of its contents.
 This will not only help the digitization service but will also make it easier for you to find specific memories once they're in digital format.
 If you have a lot of tapes, creating a simple spreadsheet or document listing each tape's contents can be incredibly helpful for future reference.
 YesVideo makes it easy to organize your photo, video, and even album scanning orders.